redpesk-common/afb-libcontroller/docs/controller.md

 * The monitoring HTML pages are installed with the app framework binder in a subdirectory called monitoring.
-* You can add other HTML pages with the alias options e.g: afb-daemon --port=1234 --monitoring --alias=/path1/to/htmlpages:/path2/to/htmlpages --ldpaths=. --workdir=. --roothttp=../htdocs
+* You can add other HTML pages with the alias options e.g: afb-binder --port=1234 --monitoring --alias=/path1/to/htmlpages:/path2/to/htmlpages --ldpaths=. --workdir=. --roothttp=../htdocs
 * The monitoring is accessible at http://localhost:1234/monitoring.